 Same Motivational Quotes, Very Different Message

-The picture you created for the ready speaks volumes over simply posting a quote.
-In other words, by adding some content to the motivational quotes you post, people can relate to them.
-Or, they can relate to you.
-Maybe they’re not fans of Tony Robbins because he yells so much but, because you’ve put such a great perspective on it they’re inclined to show it some love.
+By adding some narrative and personal content to the motivational quotes you post, people can relate to them.
+Or better yet, they can relate to you.
+Maybe they’re not fans of Tony Robbins because he yells so much (among other things) but because you’ve put such a great perspective on it they’re inclined to show it some love.

-Be intentional with your content but know that simply posting a motivational or inspirational quote is not a solid content strategy. (click here for our post on creating a solid one though!)
+Be intentional with your content but know that simply posting a motivational or inspirational quote is not a solid content strategy. (click here for my post on creating a solid strategy)

 Your audience wants to know your thoughts and opinions.
-It helps them decide whether they want in on what you’re doing.
+It helps them decide whether they want in on what you’re doing or selling.
 Why?
 Because they love your message — not your posting abilities.
 They don’t think to themselves ‘wow, I just love the way you posted that picture‘.

 And, humans are nosey (sorry, curious!).
 We want to know what’s happening in your life — so share your ‘life’ through the content you add to your quotes.
 They will connect or be intrigued by the caption you add to the quote versus just the quote itself.